ahuacate/pve-nas/README.md

 Our Easy Scripts have preset configurations.
 The installer may accept or decline the ES values.
 If you decline the User will be prompted to input all required configuration settings.
 PLEASE read our guide if you are unsure.

-<h4><b>1) PVE NAS Builder Easy Script</b></h4>
+<h4><b>1) PVE NAS Installer Easy Script</b></h4>
-Use this script to start the PVE NAS Installer for all PVE NAS types.
-The User will be prompted to select an installation type (i.e Ubuntu, USB,OMV).
+Use this script to start the PVE NAS installer for all PVE NAS types.
+The User will be prompted to select an installation type (i.e Ubuntu, USB, OMV).
 Run in a PVE host SSH terminal.

 ```bash
 bash -c "$(wget -qLO - https://raw.githubusercontent.com/ahuacate/pve-nas/main/pve_nas_installer.sh)"